instance01/Everything/README.md

 Everything
 ==========

-The daily everything from the internet
+The daily everything from the internet.

+Unfinished, here's the current version: http://instancedev.com/Everything/